RamaLingeswaraRao950/EchoLingo/README.md

 ---

-## ▶️ Usage
+## ▶️ Usage :--

-Run the app with:
+Run the app with :
 ```bash
 python echolingo.py
 ```

-Once launched:
+Once launched :
 - 🎙️ Click **Start Listening** to begin recording.
 - 🗣️ Speak into your microphone.
 - 🌍 View translated text in the console area.